fpco/haskell.fpcomplete.com/content/libraries/vector.md

 of terminology to guide you, and then step through a number of concrete examples of using the package.

+## Tutorial exercise

+To help motivate learning, keep in mind this exercise while reading through the content below, and try to implement a solution.
+Use mutable vectors to write a program that will deal you a random hand of poker.
+Bonus: use an unboxed vector.
+Double bonus: minimize the memory representation.

 ## Example

 Since we're about to jump into a few sections of descriptive text, let's kick